zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 auto llvmModule = translateModuleToLLVMIR(*module, llvmContext);
 ```

 This converts MLIR's LLVM dialect operations to actual LLVM IR.
-After this step, you have a standard LLVM module that any LLVM tool can process.
+After this step, you have a standard LLVM module that any LLVM tool can process. **This is what production systems do instead of ExecutionEngine**—they compile to object files that can be deployed without runtime compilation overhead.

 **Step 4: Configure target machine**:
 ```cpp